 - 1. Lift-equipped buses and vans for handicapped persons; - 2.
-Ambulances for infirm and handicapped persons; and Vehicles for transporting persons lacking private transportation. - e.
+Ambulances for infirm and handicapped persons; and - Vehicles for transporting persons lacking private transportation. - e.
 Movement and Assistance - 1.
 Arranging transportation for evacuees who are without private transportation; - 2.
 Arranging for movement of the infirm and handicapped; - 3.
 Traffic control; and - 4.
 Encouraging evacuees to move along in an expeditious manner.
 Buses and/or vans will be needed for transportation of large groups of evacuees.
 Evacuating the infirm and handicapped will involve lift-equipped buses, vans, and/or ambulances.
 Traffic control involves restricting access of vehicles into the evacuated area and facilitating speedy vehicular movement out of the evacuation area. - f.
-Emergency Medical Care for Evacuees numerous casualties would be possible.
+Emergency Medical Care for Evacuees - Should evacuees become exposed to hazards during an evacuation, emergency medical care must be provided.
+If a hazardous vapor cloud were to move suddenly upon a large group of people being evacuated, numerous casualties would be possible.
 For this reason, it is advantageous to have emergency medical service (basic and advanced life support) units standing by in case they are needed.